 Injured workers, who appear not to be employees and yet spend a substantial amount of their time in manual labor carrying out a contract, very often are not running a business organization separate and independent from that of the person with whom they have contracted.

-If an injured worker (who appears to be an independent contractor and arguably is not covered) is in fact running an enterprise separate from that run by his principal, then this worker will not be covered by the workers compensation insurance of the principal/employer.
-This worker will need to provide his or own insurance.
+If an injured worker (who appears to be an independent contractor and arguably is not covered) is, in fact, running an enterprise separate from that run by his principal, then this worker will not be covered by the workers compensation insurance company of the principal/employer.
+This worker will need to provide his or her own insurance.